atweiden/finn/doc/Syntax.md

 ## Sectional Links

 To link to a Sectional Block from prose, surround the sectional block name with vertical bars `|`.
 This is designed to be reminiscent of `vimdoc`.
+As with Sectional Inlines, Sectional Block Names must be quoted.

 Example: